 What is Employment?

-Employment is a contract or agreement between two parties, one being an employer and the other being an employee.
-The employee will lend his labor and expertise to the employer and is hired to perform specific duties that are packaged into a job.
-In this situation, the employee has less freedom over their time and earnings, as it is laid out by the employer and the organization they are working with.
+Employment is a two-party arrangement or partnership, one being an employer and the other being an employee.
+The employee can supply the employer with his work and knowledge and is employed to conduct unique tasks packed into a task.
+The employee has less freedom about their time and earnings in this case, as set out by the employer and the company with whom they operate.

 What is Entrepreneurship?